-However, many hospital fundraising teams are, in the dark on how best to rally their supporters and jumpstart a steady flow of donations.
+Healthcare fundraising is instrumental for securing the necessary staff, equipment, and facility renovations your organization needs to function at maximum capacity.
+However, many hospital fundraising teams are in the dark about how best to rally their supporters and jumpstart a steady flow of donations.

-Let’s take a peek at what’s to come:
+Here’s a peek at what’s to come:

-- Develop a top grateful patients program for healthcare fundraising.
+- Develop a top grateful patients program.

 - Host healthcare fundraising meetings about your hospital foundation.

 - Create a stellar healthcare fundraising online donation form.